The Suprising End of the Pacific Crest Trail

-In 2013, I completed a 2660 mile long solo hike of the Pacific Crest Trail, going from the Mexican border to Canada through the mountains of California, Oregon and Washington.
+I completed a 2660 mile long solo hike of the Pacific Crest Trail, going from the Mexican border to Canada through the mountains of California, Oregon and Washington.
 Along the way, I took a photo of myself on the trail at exactly every single mile over the course of 5 months.
 I lost 50lbs in the process, among other things.
-Using those pictures, I created this time-lapse video of my journey, which has been seen millions of times and received attention from press all over the world.
-You can learn more about my hike in the videos and photographs below.
-There's more pictures on my Flickr Album.
+Using those pictures, I created this time-lapse video of my journey.
+I produced and published it in the Spring of 2015, and has since been seen millions of times and received unexpected attention from all over the world.
+Learn more about the hike in the videos and photographs below.
+And there's more pictures on my Flickr Album.

 Mile 0.
 The Mexico border fence near Campo, California.

 Mile 13.
 Getting lost the first night, hiking alongside drug runners and rattlesnakes.

 Mile 209.
 After descending 6000 ft in 110 degree heat, I see some other hikers taking a much needed respite under Highway 10 in Cabazon.

 Mile 530.
 Night hiking through the Mohave Desert to avoid the heat of the day.